Free randomness can be amplified: SUPPLEMENTARY INFORMATION

-\section{Correctness vs. completeness of quantum theory}
+\subsection{Correctness vs. completeness of quantum theory}

 For a large part of this work, we make the assumption that quantum theory is correct, but not necessarily complete.
 To recap, correctness means that the observed distributions of measurement outcomes will follow those given by quantum theory.
 Completeness is a stronger notion and means that there is no higher theory which better explains the outcomes (i.e., a theory that provides us with additional information allowing us to better predict the outcomes of measurements).
 While the correctness assumption is often sufficient, for instance, to predict the behaviour of a physical device, there are scenarios in which the additional assumption of completeness is crucial.
-One example is in quantum cryptography, which aims to show that there is no attack within the laws of physics that renders a cryptographic scheme insecure.
+In quantum cryptography, for example, the aim is to show that there is no attack within the laws of physics that renders a cryptographic scheme insecure.

 The distinction between these two notions is a significant one.
 Correctness is an operational concept and is in principle experimentally verifiable: by repeatedly measuring a system, we can place increasingly accurate bounds on its statistics.
 Completeness, on the other hand, is not directly verifiable, and many of our experimentally well-founded theories have found higher explanation in the past (statistical mechanics explains many phenomena in thermodynamics at a higher level, for example).
 We therefore argue that assuming completeness is a different class of assumption, and we do not make it in this work.